hkopenai/vtube-studio-plugin-mcp-server/memory-bank/activeContext.md

 # Active Context: VTuber Plugin

 ## Current Work Focus
-Currently, the project is in the initialization phase of setting up the memory bank documentation structure.
-The focus is on establishing a solid foundation for project context and continuity across sessions.
+The project has moved beyond initialization to a detailed code analysis phase.
+The current focus is on understanding the existing implementation for Live2D integration with VTube Studio and updating documentation to reflect these insights.

 ## Recent Changes
 - Created `projectbrief.md` to define the core requirements and goals of the VTuber Plugin project.
 - Created `productContext.md` to outline the purpose, problems solved, operational expectations, and user experience goals.
+- Completed setup of all core memory bank files: `activeContext.md`, `systemPatterns.md`, `techContext.md`, and `progress.md`.
+- Conducted detailed code analysis of `mcp-server.ts`, `getLive2DParameters.ts`, and `authenticate.ts`, revealing the plugin's core functionality for VTube Studio integration and Live2D parameter control.

 ## Next Steps
-- Complete the setup of remaining core memory bank files: `systemPatterns.md`, `techContext.md`, and `progress.md`.
-- Review the existing codebase in `src/` and `test/` directories to update memory bank files with detailed technical context and system patterns.
+- Update `systemPatterns.md`, `techContext.md`, and `progress.md` with detailed insights from the code analysis.
+- Review test files in `test/` directory to assess the current testing coverage and identify potential gaps or issues.
-- Identify any immediate tasks or issues in the project that require attention based on the current file structure and test files.
+- Identify and prioritize feature enhancements or bug fixes based on the analysis and test results for the VTuber Plugin.

 ## Active Decisions and Considerations
 - Determining the depth of initial documentation in memory bank files to balance clarity with brevity.